Why Are Pastured Meats SO Expensive?

 Antibiotics also help to prevent the spread of disease in crowded and sometimes unsanitary conditions.

 Cattle in feedlots are finished for 3-4 months on corn and soy.

-- Because they finish faster, more animals can be finished in less time
+Because they fatten faster, more animals can be finished in less time.

 Let’s look at pastured, grass finished beef.

 The cows are eating grass right?
 Doesn’t the grass grow back again and again?